has twice stood International Horse Agility World Champion

 (2011 and 2012) with moorbred Exmoor pony stallion Bear

 who is also a wonderful ridden pony (often bitless) and a working stallion.
 She produces Exmoor ponies to top level in showing.

 In 2013 Nick and Dawn founded the Moorland Exmoor Foal Project

 to give wild Moorland Exmoor foals a good start in life.
-They also created the Exmoor Pony Club
+They also created the informal Exmoor Pony Club

 Nick and Dawn are founder members of the Moorland Exmoor Pony Breeders Group (MEPBG)

 , which is a collaboration of progressive Exmoor farmers and land owners who are working to improve Exmoor pony management, marketing and opportunities for the ponies.
 They are both members of the Exmoor National Park Authority Exmoor Pony Breed Steering Group